-The latest research shows that you have an 8 week “window” in which to spontaneously heal a DRA.
-That doesn’t mean that you won’t be able to heal your separation after 8 weeks.
+The latest research shows that you have an 8-week “window” in which to heal a DRA spontaneously.
+That doesn’t mean that you won’t be able to heal your separation after eight weeks.
 On the contrary, I have seen many women lessen the width of their separation and learn to generate tension in the connective tissue as much as 50 years post delivery!!!
-It just means that beyond the 8 week “window” you will need to actively participate in some sort of recovery program.
+It just means that beyond the 8-week “window,” you will need to participate in some sort of recovery program actively.

 Knowledge is power, Mamas, so start working on this condition as soon as you notice it!